NOTE: This course has been cancelled.

 This course is intended for all waterworks operators.
 If you need an introduction to the applied math and science of waterworks operations, or if you need to brush-up your skills in these areas, this course is for you.

-Virginia Tech has been awarded grant monies from VDH for participant funding for this course.
-Funding covers all but $135 of your registration fee (includes five nights of lodging, daily breakfast, lunch and breaks, dinner on Monday and Wednesday, and course materials.)
-Sign up early to ensure your seat in the course, we are only able to accept 25 participants.
-Commuters will pay a $85 fee (includes daily breaks, lunches, and course materials.)
+Virginia tech has been awarded grant monies from VDH for participant funding for this course.
+Funding covers all but $150 or $100 of your registration fee, which includes lodging, food, and course materials.
+Register early to ensure your seat in the course, as space is limited.

 Continuing Education Units

-You will earn 3.5 CEUs (equal to 35 contact hours) for successful completion of the course, which is determined on the basis of both attendance and performance on the comprehensive problem.
+Participants will receive 3.5 CEUs (equal to 35 contact hours) for successful completion of the course.
 A certificate of completion will be awarded at the conclusion of the course.